istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 - **Fixed** a memory leak in Istiod where `needResync` entries for failed pod IPs were never cleaned up.

 - **Fixed** failover routing when the network is included.
-Network is considered preferred but not required when determining failover priority.
+  The network is considered preferred, but not required, when determining failover priority.
-As an example PreferSameZone will have the following priority:
+  For example, `PreferSameZone` has the following priority order:
-  Network+Region+Zone, Network+Region, Network, Region+Zone, Zone, No match.
+  Network+Region+Zone, Network+Region, Network, Region+Zone, Zone, and no match.

-- **Fixed** generated Gateway `Service`s being rejected when two listener names sanitize to the same Service port name (names differing only by periods versus dashes, or only past the 63-character limit), which blocked every unpublished port on the Gateway.
+- **Fixed** generated `Gateway` `Service` resources being rejected when two listener names sanitize to the same `Service` port name (names differing only by periods versus dashes, or only past the 63-character limit), which blocked every unpublished port on the `Gateway`.
 Colliding port names are now disambiguated with the listener's port number.

 - **Fixed** a bug where the istio-cni node agent could pair an ambient pod with another pod's network namespace when a third-party process was inside that namespace during a